betagouv/redux-saga-data/README.md

 # redux-saga-data

-A lib for fetching normalized data in a redux store through sagas
+A lib for fetching normalized data in a redux store through sagas.

+See the full [documentation](https://redux-saga-data.netlify.com) for further complex use cases with several collections of data.

 ## Basic Usage